 Chunking is the guitar method where you break down your practice sessions into small, easily-approachable sections.

 I use this every day because it ensures that I am constantly improving as a musician.

 For example, if a piece seems impossible for me, and I feel like quitting, I just say to myself, “I’m just going to learn three or four bars.
 That’s it.
 I may not be able to play the whole piece, but I can play three bars.”
 And I do it.
 It works.
 I can play 3 bars.

 I think you, who are reading this, can play them too.
 Tomorrow let’s do another 3.
 If the piece has 90 bars, in one month, you will be playing the whole thing.

 It sounds easy, almost too good to be true, right?
-But that’s how it actually works.
+But that’s how this guitar method actually works.

 First advice of any mountain climber: Never look at the top!

-Want more tips on practicing?
+Want more tips on practicing and finding the best classical guitar method?
 In the video below, Scott Tennant shares his daily practice routine, pre-performance rituals, the importance of goal setting, and how he finds fulfillment in playing music.